-I have been to Universal Studios theme parks in Hollywood and in Orlando, and while the Japanese version in Osaka has evaded me thus far, I have been to Universal Studios Singapore on many occasions, and I must confess that despite it being the smallest of the Universal Studios parks in the world, it is my favourite park by a long chalk.
+I’ve been to Universal Studios Singapore on many occasions, and despite it being the smallest of the Universal parks in the world, it’s my favourite by a long chalk.

-Universal Studios Singapore (USS) is located within Resorts World Sentosa, an integrated entertainment complex on the island of Sentosa, and enjoyed its grand opening in the summer of 2011.
-USS is so small that it cannot be realistically expanded as it already has all of its space taken by successful themed areas.
-Because of this, it is unlikely that ‘The Wizarding World of Harry Potter’ will be arriving in Singapore any time soon.
+Universal Studios Singapore (USS) is located within Resorts World Sentosa, an integrated entertainment complex on the island of Sentosa, and enjoyed its grand opening 5 years ago in the summer of 2011.
+USS is so small that it cannot be realistically expanded, and because of this, it is unlikely that ‘The Wizarding World of Harry Potter’ will be arriving in Singapore any time soon.
 That said, USS still pulls above its weight.
 What it does have within its boundaries, it does better than most other theme parks in the world, and even gives regional rivals Tokyo Disney Resort and Hong Kong Disneyland Resort a good run for their money!
 For a guide to Tokyo DisneySea check out my blog HERE.

-Adult admission prices at the time of writing are S$68 per person, which is very reasonable compared to ticket prices for American and European theme parks.
-For individual reviews and ratings of each of the attractions and dining outlets at USS, check this site over at Theme Park Insider.
-Henceforth, I will try to guide you though the various themed lands of Universal Studios Singapore with words, photos, and YouTube videos.
+Adult admission prices as of June 2016 are S$74 per adult and S$54 per child.
+This is very reasonable compared to ticket prices for American and European theme parks.
+For individual overviews of each of the attractions and dining outlets at USS, check out Theme Park Insider.
+But for now, I will try to guide you though the various themed lands of Universal Studios Singapore with words and photos!
+Let’s start in the entrance plaza, which is known as Hollywood.

 Following an anti-clockwise route, which is the usual direction of journey for most visitors at USS due to the layout and location of the major thrill rides within the park, our next area is New York, which is designed in a postmodern style, with significant NYC landmarks dotted around such as neon lights, sewers, yellow taxis and black-and-white police vehicles, as well as various sidewalks.
 The New York area of USS is also home to two major attractions: “Lights!
 Camera!
 Action!
 Hosted by Steven Spielberg”, which is a special effects stageshow mimicking the effects of a hurricane about the hit NYC, and “Sesame Street Spaghetti Space Chase”, which is the newest attraction currently open at USS.
 It is themed on the popular American kids tv show, Sesame Street, and is a nice indoor dark ride for the whole family.
 There are also frequent live performances in New York throughout the day, which can get very loud.
 Like Hollywood, New York is almost entirely undercover, and as such can get very crowded during one of Singapore’s incessant tropical monsoons.

-However, despite these noisy rollercoasters dominating the skyline, Sci-Fi City is perhaps now best known for “Transformers: The Ride”, which is a 4D dark ride simulator, based on the successful Michael Bay Transformers films.
+However, Sci-Fi City is perhaps now best known for “Transformers: The Ride”, which is a 4D dark ride simulator, based on the successful Michael Bay Transformers films.
 There is a comparable attraction at other Universal Parks, notably The Amazing Spider-Man ride, although that attraction is based on the comics, not the films (neither the Sam Raimi originals or the recent reboot).
 Riding Transformers is a fantastic experience and could very well be the highlight of your trip to USS!
+There is a Single Rider line for Transformers which means you can skip the regular queue and just walk straight on to the ride – but obviously you are used to fill up gaps in the ride vehicles, so you won’t be able to go on with your friends (but it’s still worth it just to keep riding again and again without queuing)!

 The next land we set foot in is Ancient Egypt, themed to the golden era of Egyptian exploration.
 The area is incredibly well-themed with very atmospheric music playing within.
 The centrepiece of Ancient Egypt is without question the “Revenge of the Mummy”, which is my second-favourite theme park ride in the world (only lags behind the insanely epic “Harry Potter and the Forbidden Journey” dark ride, at Universal Orlando).